Fluent

 reflection

-What I learned: designing for invisible labour means you can't just design for efficiency
+What I learned: Designing for invisible labour is more than designing for function

 "I'd share all my contributions if I knew my other coworkers were sharing." - User feedback

-The issue: If coworkers could see what others are sharing, it would promote competition, resentment toward consistent contributors, and potentially discourage people from participating altogether, especially those who are already self-conscious about workplace politics.
+The issue: If coworkers could see what others are sharing, it would create competition, resentment toward consistent contributors, and discourage the people who are already most self-conscious about workplace politics.

 what's next